Niharika-git-code/iCoderBootstrap/README.md

 ##  📄 License

-This project is licensed under the MIT License – you are free to use and modify it for personal or commercial purposes.
+This project is licensed under the MIT License .